mgoellnitz/dinistiq/README.md

 ```

 Those files must simply be put in the folder `dinistiq/` anywhere on your
 classpath.
-This example will instanciate the class
+This example will instantiate the class
 `dinistiq.test.components.UnannotatedComponent` and store this bean with the
 name `unannotatedComponent` in the set of available beans.